isabella232/docs-13/docs/guides/Import_simple_data.md

 ```

 !!! hint ""
-    To simplify your development process, you can print out your created mutation string and verify it is valid using a tool like [GraphiQL](https://github.com/graphql/graphiql) or the [GraphCSM API Explorer](http://localhost:8000/Getting_Started/#exploring-the-content-api)
+    To simplify your development process, you can print out your created mutation string and verify it is valid using a tool like [GraphiQL](https://github.com/graphql/graphiql) or the [GraphCMS API Explorer](/Getting_Started/#exploring-the-content-api)

 We create and pass a mutation string into the `mutate` method of the Lokka client.
 This is a simple GraphQL mutation string, so we have to format the incoming data a little bit.